10 Best High Yield Bond Funds

 - Risk Tolerance: High-yield bond funds can have stock-like returns, meaning that performance can average higher than conventional bond funds; however, declines can be more severe.
-For example, in 2008, the peak calendar year of the credit crisis, most high-yield bond funds declined 5 to 10 percent, whereas most conventional bond funds had increases of 5 to 10 percent.
-In the following year, 2009, high-yield bond funds jumped 10 to 20 percent, while conventional bond funds remained steady at a range of 5 to 7 percent.
+For example, in 2008, the peak calendar year of the credit crisis, most high-yield bond funds declined 5 percent to 10 percent, whereas most conventional bond funds had increases of 5 percent to 10 percent.
+In the following year, 2009, high-yield bond funds jumped 10 percent to 20 percent, while conventional bond funds remained steady at a range of 5 percent to 7 percent.
 Bottom line: If you're not OK with volatility in price, high-yield bond funds may not be the best choice for you.
 A better consideration may be a bond index fund like Vanguard Total Bond Market Index (VBMFX), which tracks the Bloomberg Barclays US Aggregate Bond Index.

 - Other Portfolio Holdings: Although high-yield bond funds are higher in market risk than conventional bond funds, they may fit in well with a diversified portfolio of mutual funds.
 For example, if you already have a bond index fund, as well as a variety of stock funds, a high-yield bond fund could be a good compliment that adds diversification to your portfolio.

 Best High-Yield Bond Funds